rajat709/dataoorts_documentation/docs/ai-emails-verification/api-for-email-verification.markdown

 ```

 ### ➡️ Submit and Queue the Batch Request

+{: .important }
 > Current Limits for Bulk Email Verification:
-* The maximum limit for a single batch of email verification is 50,000 emails or fewer.
+> * The maximum limit for a single batch of email verification is 50,000 emails or fewer.
-* If you need to verify more than 50,000 emails, you can process them in multiple batches, with each batch containing no more than 50,000 emails.
+> * If you need to verify more than 50,000 emails, you can process them in multiple batches, with each batch containing no more than 50,000 emails.
-* You may submit up to three batches per day under this default limit.
+> * You may submit up to three batches per day under this default limit.
-<br><br>→ Need a Higher Limit?
+> <br><br>→ Need a Higher Limit?
-        This limit can be increased on a case-by-case basis.
-If you require a higher quota, please contact our team at help@dataoorts.com to request an increase.
+>         This limit can be increased on a case-by-case basis.
+If you require a higher quota, please contact our team at help@dataoorts.com to request an  > increase.
-<br><br>→ Single Email Verification:
+> <br><br>→ Single Email Verification:
-    There are no limits for single email verification—verify as many emails as you need, asynchronously!
+>    There are no limits for single email verification—verify as many emails as you need, asynchronously!
+>

 ```python
 import json, requests